catreunion/classic-docu00/docs/hygraph/12Journey.md

   }
   // define a method called getTracksForHome getTracksForHome() {
-    // perform a GET request to the `tracks` endpoint
+    // perform a GET request to the `/tracks` endpoint
     // return the results of that call return this.get("tracks")
   }